Am0031/password-generator/README.md

 };
 ```

+This [MDN page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) is a great starting point to get some information on how a ternary operator works.

 ## Functionalities and Limitations

 While this page creates a password, it does not offer other features.
 This is due to the fact that the provided `HTML` and `CSS` were purposefully left untouched.
-However, other complementing features to this page could be: adding a "copy to clipboard" button when the password is generated, adding a redirection button (if page is part of a larger project).
+However, other complementing features to this page could be for example : adding a "copy to clipboard" button when the password is generated, adding a redirection button (if page is part of a larger project).